brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 used to carry RIFT routing protocol messages.
 As a result, these can be low-bandwidth links (e.g.
 1 Gbps instead of 100 Gbps).

+Note that the east-west interfaces at the leaf level can be used for forwarding end-user payload traffic.

 Normally, when RIFT runs a shortest-path first (SPF) calculation to compute the shortest path to each destination prefix, it does not include these top-of-fabric inter-plane east-west links in the topology.
 As far as the normal SPF is concerned, these links do not exist.
 This is what prevents